 Key California Insurance Case Law: Bad Faith, Coverage, and Appraisal

-A practitioner's guide to the most important California insurance cases — from Gruenberg and Egan to Kacha and Lambert.
-Bad faith, coverage disputes, and appraisal law explained.
+A practitioner's guide to the most important California insurance cases — from Gruenberg and Egan to Garvey and Kacha.
+Bad faith, coverage, causation, and appraisal law explained.

 California insurance law is built on case law.
 Statutes like Insurance Code § 790.03 and the Fair Claims Settlement Practices Regulations set minimum standards, but it is the courts that define what those standards mean in practice — what constitutes bad faith, how the “genuine dispute” doctrine works, what appraisal can and cannot resolve, and what damages a policyholder can recover when an insurer acts unreasonably.